fljdin/fljdin.github.io/content/en/posts/2022-06-29-draw-me-an-abstract-tree.md

 At the end, if parsed query is syntactically correct, a parse tree is built in memory to link lexemes according to the grammar rules of the language.
-Thus, the main node `SelectStmt` is composed by differents branches, like queried tables under their `RangeVar` node stored as an array into `fromClause` attribute.
+Thus, the main node `SelectStmt` is composed by different branches, like queried tables under their `RangeVar` node stored as an array into `fromClause` attribute.
 The same goes for the representation of columns and conditions through the `targetList` and `whereClause` nodes respectively.